 Track Leads and Maximize Opportunities

-Use a marketing automation tool like Hubspot to nurture and track leads and analyze your marketing spend.
+Use a marketing automation tool like Hubspot or Marketo to nurture and track leads and analyze your marketing spend.
 Having one place to go to track interactions with customers and leads, plus monitoring engagement allows you to optimize your marketing efforts and ensure you’re putting in the effort where it’ll most pay off.

 Know What Your Customers Do Once They Get To Your Site